-M. Program Accounting and Accounting Requirements
+Program Accounting and Accounting Requirements

-Charter Academy shall record transactions when they occur in the accounting system utilizing the following codes as established by the Utah State Board of Education approved chart of accounts:
+Pacific Heritage Academy shall record transactions when they occur in the accounting system utilizing the following codes as established by the Utah State Board of Education approved chart of accounts:

-- fund;
+- (A) fund;

-- function;
+- (B) function;

-- location;
+- (C) location;

-- program; and
+- (D) program; and

-- object or revenue code as applicable;
+- (E) object or revenue code as applicable;

-Charter Academy shall follow state accounting standards and minimum requirements consistent with R277-113(6).
+Pacific Heritage Academy shall follow state accounting standards and minimum requirements consistent with R277-113(6).

 Any good or service booked to a restricted program shall be approved by a program-level or school-level administrator.
-Only goods or services allowable within a program shall be approved and allocated to a restricted program.
+Only goods or services legally appropriate to each program shall be approved and allocated to a restricted program.